Code-Institute-Submissions/Milestone-Project-261/README.md

 ## UX

 ### User Stories
-As a anonymous user I want to:
+As an anonymous user I want to:

 1. Browse cryptocurrencies.
 1. Search for cryptocurrencies I am interested in.